lineality/Online_Voting_Using_One_Time_Pads/README.md

 To clarify goals and questions, below are two lists of questions.
 There is one list of questions that we ARE attempting to answer with this project, and there is another list of questions that we are NOT attempting to answer or resolve with this project.
 This clarification should help with focus, so that questions we are not asking do not get mixed together with questions that we are asking.

-## Questions we are focusing on include the following:
+## Questions we are trying to answer and focus on here on include the following:
 1. Is secure over-a-network (online) voting possible?
 (Here 'secure' is defined as being 'as secure as a non-networked paper system.')
 2. Is it possible for a voter to securely receive a ballot from a Vote-Office over a network (online)?
 3. Is it possible for a voter to submit a ballot securely over a network (online)?
 4. Is it possible for a voting-office to securely receive a completed ballot from the voter over a network (online)? [including: verifying what ballot was used, verifying who submitted the ballot, checking for over errors in filling out the ballot]
+5. Is a voting system practical and realistic to implement?

-## Questions that are NOT the focus of this project include the following:
+## Questions that are NOT attempting to answer and that we are NOT focusing on in this project include the following:
 1. NOT: Can online voting be an absolutely effortless and perfectly ecstatic experience?
 2. NOT: Can a person outside of the direct-voting-process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. NOT: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)